 This post contains affiliate links and some items were sent for review.
 All opinions are honest and my own.
 All hospital photos are by the wonderful Emily Shores Photography.

-The course includes a quick reference guide that you can bring with to the hospital, as well as a comfort measures cheat sheet, papers to post around the birthing room, and some audio tracks to listen to while going through the different birthing stages.
+The course includes a quick reference guide that you can bring with to the hospital, as well as comfort measures, cheat sheets, papers to post around the birthing room, and some audio tracks to listen to while going through the different birthing stages.
 I packed it all.
-To Learn more/order, CLICK HERE (you’ll love it)!
+To Learn more/order, CLICK HERE (save 15% with code hypno1528)!

 Pretty Pusher Delivery Gown: Just because you’re birthing in a hospital (if you are) doesn’t mean you need to feel like a medical patient.
 There’s nothing wrong with you, you’re giving birth and it’s wonderful!
 Skipping the hospital gown and wearing your own clothing or maternity gown helps to create a happier birthing environment where you feel more like you.